Diopters and VA fraction

-It is estimated that the size of this task is equal to Dp x M/60 where Dp is the diameter of the pupil, and M the myopia of the eye.
+The size of the retinal blurred spot can be estimated to be equal to Dp x M/60 where Dp is the diameter of thepupil, and M is the myopia of the eye.

 For example, for a myopic eye of 1 D and a pupillary diameter of 4 mm, the task of illumination is equal to 1 x 4 60 or 0.066 mm (66 microns).
 More this task grows, and more the resolving power of the eye is reduced.
 To separate two points (it's the resolving power), then their retinal images must be separate from a distance at least equal to half their diameter (here 33 microns).

 The angle MAR (Minimum Angle of Resolution or minimum Angle of Resolution or AMR) is the minimum for separate two observed points.
-L' MAR angle can then be estimated, using a 17 mm focal length: it is in this example 6.5 minutes of arc, which equals an acuity Visual 1/6.5=0.15 theoretical = 1.5/10.
-In clinical practice, a myopia of-1 D is often synonymous to a Visual acuity close from 4 to 5/10: the MAR calculation ignores some neuro-cognitive factors (even seen blurry, it is possible to guess the nature of the letters presented at the Visual acuity test).
+L' MAR angle can then be estimatedusing a focal length equal to 17mm: in this example it is 6.5 minutes of arc, which is equivalent to a theoretical visual acuity of 1/6.5=0.15 = 1.5/10.

 These figures are of course approximate and from simplified geometric models.
 Even seen a "fuzzy", the letters may be identifiable: reading letters of varying size (from the largest to the smallest) is often used to quantify the Visual acuity, and this type of pattern can "facilitate" a Visual acuity somewhat better than what would be predicted by the theory.
 Many works are devoted to the study of the relationship between Visual acuity and optical aberrations.